cclljj/AnySense_7688/README.md

 This is the AnySense project for MediaTek LinkIt 7688 board.
-The codes will conduct sensing tasks and report the results to the LASS MQTT broker.
-The codes are based on MRAA library in Python, so hopefully it will run smoothly on the other MRAA-supported boards.
+The project conducts sensing tasks and reports the results to the LASS backend database via either MQTT or Restful API.
+The project are based on MRAA library in Python, and hopefully it shall run smoothly on the other MRAA-supported platforms.

-## Sensors supported (till 2017/11/12)
+## Sensors supported (till 2018/1/7)
 * Temperature and Humidity Sensor
   * HTU21d (I2C)
   * SHT2x (I2C)